isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This cannot trivially be rewritten to initialize `i` and `j` with initializers.
 Note that for types with a default constructor, attempting to postpone initialization simply leads to a default initialization followed by an assignment.
-A popular reason for such examples is "efficiency", but a compiler that can detect whether we made a used-before-set error can also eliminate any redundant double initialization.
+A popular reason for such examples is “efficiency”, but a compiler that can detect whether we made a used-before-set error can also eliminate any redundant double initialization.

 At the cost of repeating `cond` we could write: